 An adjustable-rate loan has a variable rate that can go up or down at different times during the life of the loan.
 There’s a host of different types of ARMs, each of which carry their own potential risk and reward.

 Adjustable-rate mortgages with government-backed programs provide homebuyers additional protection.
-A VA ARM features a government-mandated 1/1/5 cap.
+For example, a VA ARM features a government-mandated 1/1/5 cap, limiting how much the interest rate can change over the life of the loan.

 Choosing between a fixed-rate and an adjustable-rate mortgage can be difficult.
 A lot of homebuyers who opt for an ARM want or need the upfront savings and look to refinance once the loan becomes eligible for annual adjustments.
 Others don’t plan to live in the property for a long time and want to tap into the lower interest rates.